-These 20 Old Tools Are Worth Big Bucks
+20 Antique Woodworking Tools That Are Worth Big Bucks

 You won't believe what the most expensive old tools in the world sold for at auction.

-Francis Nicholson is America’s first documented planemaker because it’s believed he became the first planemaker to imprint his name on the tools he created.
+Francis Nicholson is America’s first documented planemaker.
+It’s believed he was the first planemaker to imprint his name on the tools he created.
 Nicholson lived from 1683-1753 and this wooden plane he designed and built sold for $5,140 at auction.
-Check out some of our favorite woodworking tools.

 Thomas Norris made precision planes in England because he worked with exotic woods.
 Few of his planes survived through WW2, and those remaining have become valuable for their rarity and their utilitarian value.
-This plane fetched $12,250 at auction.
-Check out how to plane rough-sawn lumber with a jointer and a planer.
+This jointer plane fetched $12,250 at auction.

 Davis Patent Double Inclinometer